Abdallah-Youssef/Sentiment-Analysis-on-Articles-/README.md

-Article evaluation using NLP
-Created with webpack and nodejs
+Article evaluation using NLP created with webpack and nodejs. \
-User enters the url of an article to get the output of the sentiment analysis
+User enters the url of an article to get the output of the sentiment analysis.

 ### Screen Shot